mauricehuguenin/europe_circulation_types/README.md

 2 Federal Office of Meteorology and Climatology, MeteoSwiss, 8058 Zurich, Switzerland

-3 Now at Climate Change Research Centre and ARC Centre of Excellence for Climate Extremes, University of New South Wales, New South Wales 2052, Australia
+3 Climate Change Research Centre and ARC Centre of Excellence for Climate Extremes, University of New South Wales, New South Wales 2052, Australia

 # Filename explanation